 My son and I enjoyed a wonderful scooter tour in Saigon, Vietnam recently.
 We rode with experienced riders as passengers having a great time!
 As well, in a much quieter area of Vietnam, we did rent scooters for the day, having prior experience and with little to no traffic on the roads to worry about.

-Travel Health Tip # 2
+Tips For Healthy Travel # 2

 Don’t Get Bit